Super Hero Movie Villains Die

 - Iron Man 1: Obadiah Stane is killed when Tony gets Pepper to overload the Arc Reactor, blowing Tony aside and frying Stane in his much heavier suit.

 - Iron Man 3: Aldrich Killian is killed when Pepper blows him up with with a missile and repulsor blast.
 His henchmen Eric Savin and Ellen Brandt are killed earlier on by Tony.
+While Killian died in the comic at the beginning of the comicbook storyline, in the movie he's a Composite Character of Killian and the Mandarin, who wasn't dead.

 - Likewise in Captain America (1990), Cap kills the Red Skull in the climax.